Queqiao-2: China’s bridge for lunar exploration

 Highlights:

-• The spacecraft will relay communications to Earth to support lunar far side and south pole missions
+• Queqiao-2 relays communications to Earth to support lunar far side and south pole missions

-• Queqiao-2 also carries three science payloads for studying near-Earth space and a VLBI experiment
+• The spacecraft also carries three science payloads for studying near-Earth space, as well as a VLBI experiment

 China has launched a new Moon relay satellite to enable its next set of ambitious lunar exploration missions.

 Queqiao-2 (鹊桥二号 or “Magpie Bridge-2”) lifted off on a Long March 8 rocket from China’s Wenchang spaceport on March 20 (UTC).
-Its role will be to support new missions targeting the Moon’s far side and its south pole by acting as a communications relay.
+Since then, it has supported missions targeting the Moon’s far side and its south pole by acting as a communications relay.

 Why do we need Queqiao-2?

 Queqiao-2 will circumvent communications challenges that come with exploring the lunar far side and south pole.
-Queqiao-2 has a mass of 1,200 kilograms (2,645 pounds) and carries a large, 4.2-meter-diameter (13.8-foot) parabolic antenna that will be deployed once in space, and one of the largest sent beyond Earth orbit.
+Queqiao-2 has a mass of 1,200 kilograms (2,645 pounds) and carries a 4.2-meter-diameter (13.8-foot) parabolic antenna, one of the largest sent beyond Earth orbit.
 Galileo's high-gain antenna was larger, at five meters, but failed to fully deploy.
-Designed to operate for at least eight years, it is intended to support a number of missions.
+Designed to operate for at least eight years, Queqiao-2 is intended to support a number of missions.

-Queqiao-2’s first task will be supporting the Chang’e-6 (嫦娥六号) lunar far side sample return mission.
-Chang’e-6 is planned to launch in May 2024 and will target Apollo crater within the intriguing South Pole-Aitken basin.
+The mission's first task was supporting the Chang’e-6 (嫦娥六号) lunar far side sample return mission.
+Chang’e-6 launch on May 3, 2024 and successfully brought back samples from the Moon's far side on June 25, 2024.

 Earth and the Moon from Chang’e-5 T1 beyond the lunar farside